Explore other offices & services

 Typically a Knox student is enrolled full-time for the full year, lives on campus, and takes a room and board contract.

-Dependent students: The majority of students at Knox are considered dependents of their parent(s) for financial aid purposes.
-Normally, they live on-campus.
+Dependent students: The majority of students at Knox are considered dependents of their parent(s) for financial aid purposes and live on campus.

 Independent students: Independent status is determined by federal regulations.
 Independent students may be married and/or have dependents and are usually older than the traditional college student.
 Independent students usually live and eat off-campus.
 Their tuition and fee charges and estimated costs of books and supplies are the same as other students, but off-campus and off-board students are not charged for room and board.